grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 Create a file at `~/.aws/credentials`.
 That is the `HOME` path for user running grafana-server.

-> NOTE: If you think you have the credentials file in the right place but it is still not working then you might try moving your .aws file to '/usr/share/grafana/' and make sure your credentials file has at most 0644 permissions.
+> **Note:** If you think you have the credentials file in the right place but it is still not working then you might try moving your .aws file to '/usr/share/grafana/' and make sure your credentials file has at most 0644 permissions.

 Example content: